seanockert/ViewToggle/README.md

 ## Issues

-- On some sites, the page doesn't automatically zoom out to fit the window when the 'view full site' link is clicked
 - Local Storage is not supported in every browser.
 We could detect for it and remove the button using the following:

     if (!viewtoggle.hasSupport()) {